Datapolitan-Training/data-analysis-r/content.md

 ---

-# Introduce Yourself to Your Neighbor
+# Introducing Yourself
+--

+## Share with your neighor
+--

 + Who you are
+--

 + Where you work
+--

-+ What are you hoping to learn today?
++ What you hoping to learn today
+--

 + What you've done with code (any code)

 ---